-This topic describes the preconfigured "built-in" static analysis rules that are included with C++test.
+This topic describes the preconfigured "built-in" static analysis rules that are shopped with C/C++test.

 Understanding Rule Categories

 C/C++test provides hundreds of code analysis rules that industry experts have developed to help identify potential bugs from improper C or C++ language usage.
 They help you enforce best coding practices, as well as improve code maintainability and reusability.
 These rules are organized into the categories, for example, Flow Analysis [BD], Coding Convention [CODSTA], Code Duplication Detection [CDD], Optimization [OPT], Security [SECURITY], and many more.

 To view descriptions of all the static analysis rules that are included with C/C++test, choose Parasoft> Help, open the C++test Static Analysis Rules book, then browse the available rule description files